DragomirNikolov/Glaciation_time_estimator/README.md

 ```
 The dependencies are listed in the pyproject.toml file and should install automatically.
 ## 4. Running GTE
+To run GTE you first need to have an appropriate config .yaml file.
+An example is given in "config.yaml".
+It is important to note that this configuratin file is seperate from the PyFLEXTRKR configuratin file used for the tracking algorithm.
-If you intend to run the tracking you will first need to set up a TMP_DIR environemntal variable
+If you intend to use the tracking portion of the library, you will also need to set a TMP_DIR environmental variable.
+Currently, GTE is being run as a set of chained Slurm jobs (bash scripts).
+The job .bsub files and bash scripts, that submit multiple of these jobs at once, can be found in the "Slurm_jobs" folder.
+The bash scripts in "Slurm_jobs/0_combined" submit a series of chained preprocessing, tracking and postprocessing jobs which will output .parquet binaries (loaded as through pandas.read_parquet()) in a directory specified from the configuration file.

 ## 5. Code structure
 The processing is divided into the following steps: